elastisys/terms/terms-of-service.md

 ### 3.2 Ways of Contact

-The Customer may contact Elastisys by opening a support ticket, sending Slack messages, or calling the Elastisys' support number.
+The Customer may contact Elastisys by opening a support ticket, or calling the Elastisys' support number.
 The Customer may initiate an unlimited number of support tickets.
 A support ticket may only be submitted to Elastisys via Elastisys designated support channels as instructed from time to time by Elastisys.
 The Customer should not enter any sensitive information in a written support ticket.
 If such information needs to be provided, it should be done over the phone.
+If the customer has a shared Slack channel with Elastisys, this contact path is to be used for informal communication only.

 ### 3.3 Change Order(s)